diogofferreira/machine-learning-coursera/README.md

 The lecture slides are also available.

-To more information see the [Course page](https://www.coursera.org/learn/machine-learning/home).
+For more information see the [Course page](https://www.coursera.org/learn/machine-learning/home).

 @ Diogo Ferreira